Wayne Morse Family Farm: Wayne Morse

-Wayne Lyman Morse was a law professor and independent-minded politician from Oregon.
-He was born in Wisconsin, but moved to Eugene in 1930, where he taught law at the University of Oregon.
+Wayne Lyman Morse was an Oregon law professor and independent-minded politician.
+He was born in Wisconsin and moved to Eugene in 1930, where he taught law at the University of Oregon (UO).
 In 1944, Morse was elected to the United States Senate as a Republican.
 In 1952, he left the Republican Party, becoming an Independent.
 Three years later, Morse joined the Democratic Party.
 Morse continued to serve in the Senate until 1968.
 He died in Portland, Oregon, in 1974.

 Morse house

-The Morse house, a colonial revival style home designed by Wallace Hayden, was built in 1936.
+The Morse house, a Colonial Revival style home designed by UO architecture professor Wallace S. Hayden, was built in 1936.
 The house is a standard wood-frame structure with shingle siding on a concrete foundation.
-The interior is furnished with period furniture from the 1930s and 1940s that help preserve the historic integrity of the home.
+The interior is furnished with period furniture from the 1930s and 1940s that helps preserve the historic integrity of the home.
 Morse memorabilia is also on display in the house.
 This includes a small collection of copies of political cartoons featuring Wayne Morse, which were donated to him by the artists.
 The original collection is maintained by the Oregon Historical Society in Portland.
 Because of its importance to the political history of Oregon, the Morse house and surrounding park were listed on the National Register of Historic Places in 1999.
+It was also nominated because the house an outstanding example of Wallace Hayden's work.

-The historic house is open to the public by appointment and can be rented for small events.
+The Wayne Morse Historical Board does not currently provide tours of the Morse family home; however, tours are available at the annual Wayne Morse Farm Open House on the third Sunday in May.
 The Wayne Morse Historical Park Corporation works with the City of Eugene to preserve the Morse house and park.
-Members of the group give tours, organize events, and maintain the Morse collection exhibits.
+Members of the group organize events and maintain the Morse collection exhibits.